-Q: Is participation in the Fall Quarter large ensemble auditions mandatory for Music Department majors?
+Q: Is participation in the Fall Quarter large ensemble auditions mandatory for Music Performance and Music Education majors?

 A: Yes.
-For all undergraduates and master's students who play orchestral instruments, participation in the annual Week 0 and Week 1 large ensemble auditions is mandatory.
-DMA students are not required to participate in fall auditions, but are welcome and encouraged to do so.
+For all Music Performance and Music Education majors who play orchestral instruments, participation in the annual Week 0 and Week 1 large ensemble auditions is mandatory.
+DMA students are not required to participate in fall auditions, but are welcome and highly encouraged to do so.